Cleaning sticky wooden banisters is easier than you think! Just a bit of wiping with the right product and you have clean, fresh banisters in no time!

 It said I could dilute it in a gallon of water but I KNEW we needed all the concentrations we could get on this project.

-I used the Scoth-Brite pad with the scrubbie on the one side because I knew this bannister needed HELP.
+- Use a Scotch-Brite pad with the scrubby on the one side because I knew this banister needed HELP.
 No wussy sponge was going to do the job.
 Now, if I did this every 6 months or even every year a regular sponge might do the trick.

 - Use a small drizzle of Murphy Oil Soap on the rough side of the sponge and rub on the sticky wood.

 - Using small circles, scrub and wipe off the stickiness.